rpf13/sportsshooting_react/README.md

 SportsShooting is a site, which should support Sportsshooters and their related clubs, to create match events or gather information about matches.
 The main target audience are licensed IPSC (International Practical Shooting Confederation) shooters.
 [IPSC](https://www.ipsc.org/) is a worldwide organized confederation of practical shooters.

 It should build a plattform, where the registered user can gain more information about a particular match.
-He has the option to "attend" a match by clicking the related button, which will make it possible for other registered user, to see who is attending.
+He has the option to "attend" a match by clicking the related button, which will make it possible for other user, to see who is attending.

 We as IPSC Shooters often attend matches and therefore travelling is essential.
 This app should help to find other IPSC shooters, who attend the same match and therefore can travel together.
-IPSC Matches are all classified withing "Levels", which have a distinct meaning:
+IPSC Matches are all classified within "Levels", which have a distinct meaning:

 - Level 1: Club matches, Trainings
 - Level 2: Matches open to participants from different clubs